MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 Compelling data points show action taking is critical:

-- People who don't believe action is taken are 7x more likely to report being disengaged than people who don't believe action will be taken.
+- People who don't believe action is taken are 7x more likely to be disengaged than people who don't believe action is taken.

 - Teams where the manager uses action planning in the Glint platform show a 7% increase in scores on average.